EndometriosisHysterectomy and endometriosis

-Intrauterine Device.The levonorgestrel-releasing intrauterine system, or LNG-IUS (Mirena) is very effective for treating heavy menstrual bleeding (menorrhagia), and studies indicate that it helps control the symptoms of minimal-to-moderate endometriosis pain.
+Intrauterine Device.The levonorgestrel-releasing intrauterine system, or LNG-IUS (Mirena, Kyleena, Liletta, and Skyla) is very effective for treating heavy menstrual bleeding (menorrhagia), and studies indicate that it may help control the symptoms of minimal-to-moderate endometriosis pain.
 Progestin released by the IUD mainly affects the uterus and cervix and causes fewer widespread side effects than other forms of progestins.
 Research suggests that the LNG-IUS works as well as GnRH agonists in managing endometriosis pain, and causes less loss of estrogen.

 Injection.Medroxyprogesterone (Depo-Provera, also known as DMPA) is administered by injection every 3 months.
 (A low-dose formulation is called Depo-subQ Provera 104.)
 Depo-Provera can cause loss of bone mineral density, a condition associated with osteoporosis, but GnRH agonists may cause even more bone thinning.
 Because of the risk for reduced bone density, Depo-Provera should not be used for longer than 2 years.
 Depo-Provera can cause persistent infertility for up to 22 months after the last injection.

 Pill.Oral progestins include medroxyprogesterone (Provera, generic) and norethindrone (Micronor, generic).
 Norethindrone is also known as norethisterone.

 Side effects of progestin occur in both the combination oral contraceptives and any contraceptive that uses only progestin, although they may be less or more severe depending on the form and dosage of the contraceptive.
 The most common side effects include:

 - Changes in uterine bleeding, such as higher amounts during periods, spotting and bleeding between periods (called break-through bleeding), or absence of periods